anapanifica/morph-complexity/README.md

 To check whether TTR in previous plots reflects the complexity of the language and not the texts, Russian translations of the texts in each of the languages are taken instead.

 Figure 19.
-TTR in Russian translations os folklore texts (1000 TTRs / language).
+TTR in Russian translations of folklore texts (1000 TTRs / language).
 ![Figure 19](sampling/Figure_19.png)